 If you are looking for winter travel in Dubai, pop on over to these Dubai in winter guide

+When is summer in Dubai?
 “Summer” in Dubai realistically runs from May until October.

-The humidity in Dubai tends to be more noticeable in the latter half of summer August to September.
+The humidity in Dubai tends to be more noticeable in the latter half of summer, August to September.

 You can learn more about Dubai’s weather patterns and the best time to visit here.